-Kids adore this literacy game– it’s a fun way to build reading skills for pre-readers and beginning readers!
+Kids love this fun literacy game– it’s a fun way to build reading skills for pre-readers and beginning readers!

 Cool car pens in sport sleek designs.
 Who wouldn’t want to write with these to create their own stories?

 Headlamps beat book lamps for reading hands down.
 Why?
 Because they’re hands-free AND have much better light!
 (All over the page light, not just in one spot.)
 Plus, how cool are you when you sit in bed with a headlamp?!
 Gift this reading gift along with a new book for your next holiday.